What is DECENT (DCT)? | Beginner’s Guide

 - Custom tokens.
 Similar to Ethereum and Waves, you can create custom tokens for your individual use-case.
 If you’re a concert organizer, for instance, custom tokens make for great digital concert tickets that help to eliminate counterfeits.

 - Revenue sharing.
 A typical piece of content may have several individuals contributing to it.
-Contribution could range from actually creating the content to marketing to performing copyright checks.
+The contribution could range from actually creating the content to marketing to performing copyright checks.
 DECENT enables you to instantly (in <5 seconds) split the revenue you make from your content with the appropriate parties.

 - Large file transactions.
 To further improve content distribution, DECENT implements IPFS – a decentralized and efficient way to store and distribute content.